-This global health crisis has created unprecedented change and challenges across enterprises, industries and countries.
-It has sounded an alarm for preparedness, and every surviving private organization or government agency must respond with immediate and long-term business continuity plans to keep moving forward.
+This global health crisis created unprecedented change and challenges across enterprises, industries and countries.
+It sounded an alarm for preparedness, and every surviving private organization or government agency must respond with immediate and long-term business continuity plans to keep moving forward.

 A sound business continuity strategy that builds operational resilience and mitigates risk for an unpredictable future has never been more important.

 What is Disaster Recovery?

 Disaster recovery is an organization’s method of regaining access and functionality to its IT infrastructure after events like a natural disaster, cyber attack, or even business disruptions such as the COVID-19 pandemic.

 A variety of disaster recovery (DR) methods can be part of a disaster recovery plan.
 DR is one aspect of business continuity.

 Disaster recovery relies upon the replication of data and computer processing in an off-premises location not affected by the disaster.
 When servers go down because of a natural disaster, equipment failure or cyber attack, a business needs to recover lost data from a second location where the data is backed up.
 Ideally, an organization can transfer its computer processing to that remote location as well in order to continue operations.